Bijesse/curriculum2016/year1/units/unit13/README.md

 </tr>
 <tr>
 	<td><a href="topics/topic1">1 For Loops</a></td>
-	<td>In lesson 1 students will rapidly generate HTML elements using for loops</td>
+	<td>In lesson 1 students will be introduced to **.keydown** they will use this to move elements around on a page.</td>
 	<td>N/A students will dive right into project 1 after completing lesson 1</td>
 </tr>
 <tr>
 	<td><strong><a href="projects/project1">Project 1</a></strong></td>
-	<td colspan="2">This project asks the students to return back to Tiny Turtle to create fractal art using loops. </td>
+	<td colspan="2">This project asks the students to create a webapp in which images appear based on user input key clicks. </td>
 </tr>

 <tr>